Categories

 Can I get a personal loan with a low credit score?

-There are some lenders out there who specialize in providing personal loans for people with bad credit histories.
-It is important to know that a personal loan with a low credit score may have higher interest rates and fees.
-As well as this, it is highly likely that you will need to secure your loan against a personal asset, such as a car or your mortgage in order to have any chance of approval.
+Some lenders specialise in providing personal loans for people with weak credit histories, but these may have higher interest rates and fees.
+In addition, you may need to secure your loan against a personal asset, such as a car or your mortgage, to increase your chances.

 personal loan with a low credit score